akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise0.md

 6.You're provided with two pre-created **Resource Groups** in the Lab.
 Let's review them.

--linux-empty-UNIQUEID: Please use this resource group to deploy all resources as a part of this lab guide.
+* linux-empty-UNIQUEID: Please use this resource group to deploy all resources as a part of this lab guide.
 This resource group does not contain any existing resources.

--linux-completed-UNIQUEID: This resource group is having a pre-created Virtual Machine Scale Set.
+* linux-completed-UNIQUEID: This resource group is having a pre-created Virtual Machine Scale Set.
 You can use this to perform lab exercise without provisioning a new VM Scale Set.

    ![](images/linux2.png)